-Refresh and vitalise your skin with a gorgeous DIY exfoliating soap with Himalayan salt!
-Suitable for your hands and body, the salt crystals provide gentle exfoliation and cleansing, while the added vitamin E oil nourishes and moisturises the skin.
+Refresh and vitalize your skin with a gorgeous DIY exfoliating soap with Himalayan salt!
+Suitable for your hands and body, the salt crystals provide gentle exfoliation and cleansing, while the added vitamin E oil nourishes and moisturizes the skin.
 These handcrafted soap bars are made with a melt-and-pour soap base so you can have them ready in no time.

 I recently shared sugar soap scrub bars made with sugar, soap and coconut oil that are gently exfoliating (definitely give them a try ).
 This DIY melt and pour exfoliating bars have stronger peeling effect.
 Here’s what you need to make these exfoliating soap bars at home:

 The floral embed is made with a white, opaque melt and pour soap base.
 I used a goat’s milk soap base as this what I already had at hand.
 This soap base has a creamy lather and milky white hue, which is perfect for adding any color or fragrance.